jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 public interface ForCheckingCars {

 	/**
-	 * Checks whether a car parked in a regulated area has an active permit.
+	 * Checks whether a car parked at a regulated area doesn't have any active permit.
 	 * A permit is active if the current datetime is before the ending datetime of the permit period.
 	 *
 	 * @param	clock		Clock to get current datetime from
 	 * @param	carPlate	Car plate of the car that we want to check
-	 * @param	rateName	Rate name of the regulated area where the car to check is parked
+	 * @param	rateName	Rate name of the regulated area where the car to check is parked at
-	 * @return				true if there exists an active permit, false otherwise */ public boolean isParkedCorrectly ( Clock clock, String carPlate, String rateName );
+	 * @return			true if the car doesn't have any active permit for the rate, false otherwise */ public boolean illegallyParkedCar ( Clock clock, String carPlate, String rateName );

 }
 ~~~